 Learning rate: Gradient descent is vector valued function hence it has both magnitude and dimension.
 The algorithm multiples the gradient by a number(learning rate) to determine the next point to take a step.
 For example having a gradient with a magnitude 5.3 and learning rate 0.01 then the gradient descent algorithm will pick the next point 0.053 away from the previous point.
 Choosing the learning rate is an important step as big learning rate can skip the minima and very small learning rate can take infinite time to reach the minima as shown in the below figure.

-Cloudera Data Science Workbench (CDSW) is a secure enterprise data science platform that enables data scientists to accelerate their workflow from exploration to production by providing them with their own analytics pipelines.
-CDSW allows data scientists to utilize already existing skills and tools, such as Python, R, and Scala, to run computations in Hadoop clusters.
-If you are new to CDSW, feel free to check out Tour of Data Science Work Bench to start using it and to set up your environment.
+Cloudera Machine Learning (CML) is a secure enterprise data science platform that enables data scientists to accelerate their workflow from exploration to production by providing them with their own analytics pipelines.
+CML allows data scientists to utilize already existing skills and tools, such as Python, R, and Scala, to run computations in Hadoop clusters.
+If you are new to CML, feel free to check out Tour of Data Science Work Bench to start using it and to set up your environment.

 In order for us to use the Python script needed for this tutorial, select a Python 3 engine with this resource allocation configuration:

 2 GB Memory